hannes/MonetDBLite/README.md

 This section reviews how to pass SQL queries to an embedded server session and then pull those results into R.  If you are interested in learning SQL syntax, perhaps review the [w3schools SQL tutorial](http://www.w3schools.com/sql/) or the [MonetDB SQL Reference Manual](https://www.monetdb.org/Documentation/SQLreference).

-The `dbGetQuery` function sends a SQL `SELECT` statement to the server session and then returns the result as a `data.frame` object.
+The `dbGetQuery` function sends a `SELECT` statement to the server, then returns the result as a `data.frame`:

 ```R
 # calculate the average miles per gallon, grouped by number of cylinders